abpframework/abp/docs/en/Text-Templating.md

 ## Rendering the Template

 `ITemplateRenderer` service is used to render a template content.

-Example:
+### Example: Rendering a Simple Template

 ````csharp
 public class HelloDemo : ITransientDependency